 Yogurt is simple to make and contains only two ingredients: milk and a starter culture.
 You'll also need a few pieces of equipment such as a saucepan, thermometer, yogurt maker, strainer or cheesecloth, and a whisk.

 - Milk.
 Milk can be skim, 2%, or whole milk.
-You can use any traditional dairy milk including cow, goat, or sheep.
-You can also turn raw, pasteurized, or UHT milk into yogurt; however, because milk is scalded first this recipe does not make a raw yogurt.
+You can use any traditional dairy milk, including cow, goat, or sheep.
+You can also turn raw, pasteurized, or UHT milk into yogurt; however, because milk is scalded first, this recipe does not make raw yogurt.
 I recommend using whole, grass-fed cow's milk for best results.

 - Starter culture.
-Your starter culture can be any plain, additive-free yogurt that you like the flavor and texture of, including a store-bought yogurt.
-However, I recommend picking up an heirloom yogurt starter, for best flavor.
+Your starter culture can be any plain, additive-free yogurt that you like the flavor and texture of, including store-bought yogurt.
+However, I recommend picking up an heirloom yogurt starter for the best flavor.

 - Strainer.
 Straining yogurt gives it a thick, luscious texture.
 You can strain it through a square of folded cheesecloth, or use a reusable yogurt strainer equipped with a very fine screen.